paramireze/paramireze.github.io/_posts/2018-06-21-electric-forest.markdown

 it ws fun seeing all the after party's that never ended.
 It was also fun running on some of the roads outside the place and getting away a bit.

-I would also do push-ups and resistance band workouts.
-My camp neighbors must have thought it odd seeing me doing pushups at 7am while most everyone was knocked out.
+I would also do push-ups and resistance band workouts My camp neighbors must have thought it odd seeing me doing pushups at 7am while most everyone was knocked out or still partying.

 # Cooking